Code "SANTA21": 16% off & free pot w. new subs

 Please see more How to use grow light for your indoor succulents to ensure years of enjoyment.

-Well-drained soil is very important for indoor succulents.
+Well-drained potting soil is very important for indoor succulents.
 Succulents are grown outdoors often have better airflow than indoor ones so they are less prone to rot.
 Hence, you need to make sure the soil for indoor succulents is lightweight to ensure the plants will not suffocate and the roots will not get rot when you water them.
-If you feel like your soil is holding too much moisture, add pumice or perlite to increase its drainage.

 A porous pot with a drainage hole is also recommended to aid water evaporation and prevent rot.
 Terra-cotta or clay pots are the best options for succulent beginners.